lbeique/How-To-Setup-a-Minecraft-Server/docs/Server Initialization.md

     ![Minecraft Task](../assets/images/server/Task1.01.PNG)

 3. In order to run the commands in the Command Prompt, we need to know the location, or filepath, of the `.jar` file we downloaded.
 We can determine the file path by opening the folder and clicking on the address bar near the top.
-In this example, the file path is: C:\Users\lbeiq\Desktop\Minecraft Server
+In this example, the file path is: `C:\Users\lbeiq\Desktop\Minecraft Server`.

     ![Minecraft Task](../assets/images/server/Task1.03.png)